alexandreia/thesis-translation-project/README.md

 # The repository includes:

-The original thesis in Romanian.
+The original Bachelor thesis in Romanian.
 The translated thesis in English.
 Python scripts for text preprocessing, translation, and evaluation.
 A Jupyter Notebook demonstrating the entire workflow.